-- The e-invoices and associated notes must contain mandated fields as specified by ZATCA which will help with integration.
+- The e-invoices and associated notes must contain mandated fields as specified by ZATCA, which will help with integration.

 - Business entities should be able to generate e-invoices in XML format or PDF/A-3 format (with embedded XML) and share the same with customers.

-- The Authority shall create a Cryptographic stamp (an electronic stamp created via cryptographic algorithms to ensure authenticity of origin and integrity of content) after receiving the e-invoices and electronic notes pursuant to the integration procedures starting from the date determined by the authority.
+- The Authority shall create a Cryptographic stamp (an electronic stamp created via cryptographic algorithms to ensure the authenticity of origin and integrity of content) after receiving the e-invoices and electronic notes pursuant to the integration procedures starting from the date determined by the authority.